 Kiwi is an amazing fruit that tastes great alone, in a salad, or as a drink.
 Since it is so healthy for humans, it’s natural to wonder if it’s also good for your guinea pig.
 Fortunately, the answer is yes.
 Not only can your guinea pig eat kiwi, but it also has health benefits.
 If you are interested in giving this fruit to your pet, keep reading while we look at the nutritional value along with the pros and cons of feeding your guinea pig kiwi.

-Is Kiwi Bad For My Guinea Pig?
+Is Kiwi Bad for My Guinea Pig?

 The main problem with feeding your guinea pig fruit or any other fruit is that it contains a lot of sugar.
 Obesity is on the rise with all pets, and guinea pigs are no exception.
-Overweight pets have shorter lifespans and can lead to multiple health problems, including heart disease and liver problems.
+Overweight pets have shorter lifespans which can lead to multiple health problems, including heart disease and liver problems.

 Kiwi is mostly water.
 If your pet hasn’t been drinking or is suffering from constipation, treating them with kiwi can be a great way to get them hydrated.
 However, too much water can cause an upset stomach or diarrhea.
 If you feed your guinea pig kiwi, you’ll need to start slow and see if there is a negative reaction before increasing portion size.